 This home inspection contingency also will generally allow the buyer to send in experts of his/her choosing to make the inspection, such as general contractors and pest exterminators.
 In addition, if the house is in an area known to have natural disasters such as landslides, then getting an expert in that field to inspect the home may also be demanded.

-If you are buying a home that is currently being built, you may want to consider asking for a contingency that would allow you to view the construction of the home at certain points during its construction to make sure that the home is being built up to a certain standard.
+Before you buy a home that is currently being built, you may want to consider asking for a home contingency that would allow you to view the construction at certain points during its construction to make sure that the home is being built up to a certain standard.

 Inspection reports may often lead to more negotiations between the buyer and the seller about the purchase price.